 As performers, these two play like the close brothers they are.
 They pick up instantly on the other’s cues, respond as if intuitively and seem to be wired into the same operating system.
 What’s projected is a sort of ‘uber-guitar,’ two instruments and one brain.”

 Brazilian-born brothers Sérgio and Odair Assad have created a new standard of guitar innovation, ingenuity and expression.
 Their exceptional artistry and uncanny ensemble-playing come from a family rich in Brazilian musical tradition and studies under guitarist/lutenist Monina Távora, a disciple of Andrés Segovia.
 Their virtuosity has inspired a wide range of composers to write for them including Astor Piazzolla, Terry Riley, Radamés Gnattali, Marlos Nobre, Nikita Koshkin, Roland Dyens, Jorge Morel, Edino Krieger, and Francisco Mignone.
 Sérgio Assad has added to their repertoire by composing music for the duo and for various musical partners both with symphony orchestra and in recitals.
 They have worked extensively with such renowned artists as Nadja Salerno-Sonnenberg, Gidon Kremer and Dawn Upshaw.
-Odair is based in Brussels where he teaches at Ecole Supérieure des Arts, while Sérgio resides in San Francisco where he is on the faculty of the SF Conservatory.
+Odair is based in Brussels where he teaches at Ecole Supérieure des Arts, while Sérgio resides in Chicago.

 The Assad Brothers began playing together at an early age and their international career began with a major prize at the 1979 Young Artists Competition in Bratislava.
-Their repertoire explores folk, jazz and various styles of Latin music.
-Their classical repertoire includes transcriptions of the great Baroque keyboard literature of Bach, Rameau, and Scarlatti and adaptations of works by Gershwin, Ginastera, and Debussy; thus making their touring programs a compelling blend of styles, periods and cultures.
+Their touring programs are a compelling blend of styles, periods and cultures stemming from a diverse repertoire.
+This includes folk, jazz and various styles of Latin music along with classical repertoire such as transcriptions of the great Baroque keyboard literature of Bach, Rameau, and Scarlatti and adaptations of works by Gershwin, Ginastera, and Debussy.

 In 2015, Sérgio and Odair celebrated their 50th anniversary as a duo.
 Their first ever performance together was in the fall of 1965 on a Brazilian television show called Boussaude.
 The celebration included a 27-city tour in Brazil followed by ten more in North America, highlighted at the 92nd Street Y in New York.
 The Guitar Foundation of America awarded the brothers with its Lifetime Achievement Award in June 2015.